akash02ab/dsa/Stack/stockSpanProblem.md

     span[i] = indexOf(current) - indexOf(greater) - 1
     ```

-4. the number of comparison with all the previous elements can be reduced using stack
+4. the number of comparison with all the previous elements can be reduce using stack

 5. push the element in stack only if its greater than current element

+6. now compare the current element only with the top of stack element instead of every element before it

+7. if top of stack is smaller than current element, keep poping the stack untill top of stack become greater or stack becomes empty

 <br>